acousland/ethicist-mcp/QUICKSTART.md

 Once connected to an MCP client, try these commands:

-**Analyze an ethical scenario:**
+**Analyse an ethical scenario:**
 ```
-Please analyze this ethical scenario using the ethicist server:
+Please analyse this ethical scenario using the ethicist server:
 "Should we deploy facial recognition in our office building?"
 ```